Your basket is currently empty!

 Black tea benefits to your health: widely accepted as being good for you.

 As far back as the 3rd century BC the Chinese recommended tea to improve concentration and alertness.
 They referred to it as the ‘elixir of life’.
-Thomas Garraway, London’s first tea merchant, advertised it as a cure-all.
+In 1658 Thomas Garraway, London’s first tea merchant, advertised it as a cure-all.
 Black tea health benefits are now widely recognised amongst health professionals.

 Caffeine in tea